6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Typically, we recommend that you secure a fixed bridge with dental implants.
 This is the most stable dental bridge possible.
 When dental implants secure the bridge instead of your natural teeth, you don’t have to worry about wear and tear.
 Natural anchor teeth are susceptible to increased wear, tooth decay, and other dental problems.
 Dental implants help you avoid this problem while still looking and feeling like natural teeth in your mouth.

 However, not everyone is eligible for dental implants.
-You have to have a certain amount of healthy bone structure to secure the implants.
+You must have a certain amount of healthy bone structure to secure the implants.
 Dental implants are also a pricey restoration.
-While they’re well worth the money, we understand that they may not always be in your budget.
+While they’re well worth the money, we understand they may not always be within your budget.
 Removable bridges and bridges secured by natural teeth are the most cost-efficient methods.
 However, you will need to replace them in the future.

 Caring For a Dental Bridge